USCCANA/netplot/README.md

 The goal of netplot is to provide a more flexible yet nicer graph plotting function with better defaults

+Some features:

+1. Auto-scaling of vertices using sizes relative to the plotting device.
+2. Embedded edge color mixer.
+3. True curved edges drawing.
+4. User-defined edge curvature.
+5. Nicer vertex frame color.
+6. Better use of space filling the plotting device.

 Installation
 ------------